charfimohamed/super_pac_man_game/README.md

 ================================================================

-This project was done as part of the CS107 course at EPFL.
+This project  was developed in collaboration with Omar Mezghani as part of the CS107 course at EPFL.